-Whist the syllabus represents an important milestone a key inventory item in a CTF is a template that allows national governments to recognise each other's specialists' qualifications.
-Since 2002 the knowledge skills and competence required to pursue practice at specialist level has been identified through a professional register^{5,6}; to be a registrant individuals are required to meet updated Equivalence of Standards amongst medical, scientific and pharmacy trained practitioners across the EU Community:
+Although the syllabus represents an important milestone, a key inventory item in a CTF is a template that allows national governments to recognise each other's specialists' qualifications.
+Since 2002, the knowledge skills and competence required to pursue practise at specialist level has been identified through a professional register [5, 6]; to be a registrant, individuals are required to meet updated Equivalence of Standards amongst medical, scientific and pharmacy-trained practitioners across the EU Community:

-- Defines a Master of Science (MSc or equivalent) as an acceptable qualification after an initial 5 years of academic training, followed by an approved exit qualification after 4 years minimum (ideally 5 years) vocational training. - Includes expectations for education and training to follow this syllabus which also identifies the competencies required to assure patients that they receive safe and high quality care. - Requires specialists to be included in a professional register (if available) in their home country and to maintain their competence and knowledge base through participation in Continuous Professional Development activities general chemistry plus haematology of at least 65% flexibility as to the remaining 35%, including general chemistry, haematology, microbiology, and genetics and IVF in a proportion consistent with the requirements in the country of destination, consisting of work experience, accredited courses, relevant exams of the national training programs, traineeships.
+- Defines a Master of Science (MSc or equivalent) as an acceptable qualification after an initial 5 years of academic training, followed by an approved exit qualification after 4 years minimum (ideally 5 years) vocational training. - Includes expectations for education and training to follow this syllabus, which also identifies the competencies required to assure patients that they receive safe and high-quality care. - Requires specialists to be included in a professional register (if available) in their home country and to maintain their competence and knowledge base through participation in Continuous Professional Development (CPD) activities.

-Based on the requirements of regulated countries the framework should have a training content including:
+Based on the requirements of regulated countries, the framework should have a training content, including